 Tian Bai

-I recently graduated from McGill University with an Honours B.Sc. in Mathematics and Computer Science and plan to pursue a Ph.D. beginning in 2025.
-My research interests focus on the intersection of statistics and machine learning, particularly in areas that include:
+I recently graduated from McGill University with an Honours B.Sc. in Mathematics and Computer Science, and I will be pursuing a Ph.D. in Statistics at Stanford University starting Fall 2025.
+I am generally interested in statistics and statistical machine learning, and I am particularly piqued by areas such as:

-Currently, I am working on generalizations and applications of conformal inference under the supervision of Prof. Archer Y. Yang.
+Currently, I am working on generalizations and applications of conformal inference under the supervision of Prof. Archer Y. Yang and also collaborating with Dr. Ying Jin.

 You can download my CV here.